LEARN

 Threat Summary:

 Not globally threatened.
 A BirdLife “restricted-range” species.
-Is generally uncommon, however, is also highly unobtrusive so status largely unknown.
-Suffers from extensive habitat and tree loss from agriculture, urbanization and palmito collection.
-Also affected by moderate trade and hunting for food.
+Is generally uncommon, however, is also highly unobtrusive so its status is largely unknown.
+Suffers from extensive habitat loss from agriculture, urbanisation and palmito collection.
+Tree cover within its range is lost at a rate of 5-6% over 11.6 years.
+Also is affected by moderate trade and hunting for food, but the effect has not been quantified.

 Range: